stackitcloud/stackit-cli/docs/stackit_beta_network_update.md

   Update network with ID "xxx" with new name "network-1-new"
   $ stackit beta network update xxx --name network-1-new

+  Update network with ID "xxx" with routed true
+  $ stackit beta network update xxx --routed

+  Update network with ID "xxx" with no gateway
+  $ stackit beta network update --no-ipv4-gateway

-  Update IPv4 network with ID "xxx" with new name "network-1-new" and new DNS name servers
+  Update IPv4 network with ID "xxx" with new name "network-1-new", new gateway and new DNS name servers
-  $ stackit beta network update xxx --name network-1-new --ipv4-dns-name-servers "2.2.2.2"
+  $ stackit beta network update xxx --name network-1-new --ipv4-dns-name-servers "2.2.2.2" --ipv4-gateway "10.1.2.3"

-  Update IPv6 network with ID "xxx" with new name "network-1-new" and new DNS name servers
+  Update IPv6 network with ID "xxx" with new name "network-1-new", new gateway and new DNS name servers
-  $ stackit beta network update xxx --name network-1-new --ipv6-dns-name-servers "2001:4860:4860::8888"
+  $ stackit beta network update xxx --name network-1-new --ipv6-dns-name-servers "2001:4860:4860::8888" --ipv6-gateway "2001:4860:4860::8888"
 ```

 ### Options

 ```
   -h, --help                            Help for "stackit beta network update"
+      --ipv4-dns-name-servers strings   List of DNS name servers IPv4.
+Nameservers cannot be defined for routed networks.
+      --ipv4-gateway string             The IPv4 gateway of a network.
+If not specified, the first IP of the network will be assigned as the gateway.
+If 'null' is sent, then the network doesn't have a gateway.
-      --ipv4-dns-name-servers strings   List of DNS name servers IPv4 --ipv6-dns-name-servers strings   List of DNS name servers for IPv6 -n, --name string                     Network name
+      --ipv6-dns-name-servers strings   List of DNS name servers for IPv6.
+Nameservers cannot be defined for routed networks.
+      --ipv6-gateway string             The IPv6 gateway of a network.
+If not specified, the first IP of the network will be assigned as the gateway.
+If 'null' is sent, then the network doesn't have a gateway.
+  -n, --name string                     Network name
+      --no-ipv4-gateway                 If set to true, the network doesn't have an IPv4 gateway.
+      --no-ipv6-gateway                 If set to true, the network doesn't have an IPv6 gateway.
+      --routed                          If set to true, the network is routed and therefore accessible from other networks
 ```

 ### Options inherited from parent commands